-On September 19th, 2013 the Venetian Gothic palace overlooking the Grand Canal - headquarters of Ca’ Foscari University of Venice - has officially earned the LEED certification becoming the oldest “green” building on the planet.
+On September 19th, 2013 the Venetian Gothic palace overlooking the Grand Canal - headquarters of Ca’ Foscari University of Venice - has officially earned the LEED certification becoming one of the oldest “green” buildings on the planet.

 The goal reached by Ca’ Foscari, the first one among Italian universities in terms of sustainability, is result of the partnership with Habitech, consulting body for sustainable redevelopment of existing buildings and Coster, a company operating in the energy control sector.

 LEED certification for existing building is called LEED EB: O&M, an acronym for Existing Building: Operation & Management.

 The LEED certification, promoted by US Green Building Council, attests the sustainability level of a building regarding operations, maintenance and management.

 The protocol favours minimally invasive and low-cost measures, actions focused on everyday practices and on the behaviour of people living the building, energetic audit and building sustainability performances measurements.